Frequently Asked Questions

 Dean of Honors and Special Programs, Dr. Lori Owens, answers some of the most frequently asked questions about the Honors Program at JSU.

 Honors courses are original, enriching, and often taught by JSU’s most innovative and engaging faculty.
+Honors courses are smaller than the non-honors sections.
 Honors courses are not designed to be more difficult than non-Honors courses.

 Tuition is the same for Honors courses and non-Honors courses.

-General university courses are offered with an Honors section, which only Honors Program members may register for.
-In addition, Honors by Contract and Honors seminars will be available through academic advisement in consultation with the director of the Honors Program.
+General university courses are offered with an Honors section.
+Additionally, Honors by Contract and Honors seminars will be available through academic advisement in consultation with the Dean of the Honors Program.
+Honors Program members have first priority in registering for Honors classes

 Honors Curriculum